vickmuir/Backup/install-backup-client-linux.md

 **Next steps**

 Log in to WebCC to configure and manage your backup agents.
-For more information, see the [Getting Started Tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started) and [Configuring simple file-level backup on Linux](/docs/infrastructure/Backup?topic=Backup-configureLinuxBackup).
+For more information, see the [Getting Started Tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started) and [Configuring simple file-level backup](/docs/infrastructure/Backup?topic=Backup-configureFileBackup).